projectara/greybus-spec/source/operations.rst

 failure.

 Operations are performed over Greybus Connections.
 A connection is a communication path between two modules.
-Each end of a connection is
+Each end of a connection is a
 |unipro| CPort, associated with a particular interface in a Greybus
 module.
 A connection can be established once the AP learns of the existence of a CPort in another module.
 The AP will allocate a CPort